ncsa/rusty-neat/README.md

 We will be taking an iterative approach, partly out of necessity as we learn the complexities of Rust.

 Check this branch for updates or submit a request to contribute code directly.
 There won't be any solid tasks yet until we're further along in development.

+How to use rusty-neat:

+Download the executable in the release (current version 0.1.0).